Stir Fry Lotus Root

-This recipe was first posted January 21, 2015, I decided to do an update after my recent weekend trip to Orlando.
-On our way back we stopped to shop at a Chinese supermarket in China Town.
+This recipe was first posted on January 21, 2015; I decided to do an update after my recent weekend trip to Orlando.
+We stopped at a Chinese supermarket in Chinatown on our way back.

-I found lots of lotus root and instead of making another lotus root recipe, I decided to first give my old recipe some TLC.
+I found many lotus roots, so instead of making another lotus root recipe, I decided to give my old recipe some TLC.

 What Is Lotus Root?